 - We use this information as necessary for our legitimate interests in administering your visit, ensuring site security and visitor safety, and administering parking.

 - Visitor information is kept for a period of up to 2 (two) years.
 If you have an accident on our premises, our accident records are retained for a period of up to 2 (two) years.

-- CCTV recordings may be kept for a period of up to 90 (ninety) days (unless an incident occurs and it is necessary for us to keep recordings for longer to properly deal with it).
+- CCTV recordings may be kept for a period of up to 365 (three hundred sixty five) days (unless an incident occurs and it is necessary for us to keep recordings for longer to properly deal with it).